|||

 HTTP Git has some notable advantages over traditional SSH Git.
 Instead of relying on port 22 (often blocked by firewalls) HTTP Git runs on port 443, the same port used for secure web requests.

 Also, HTTP Git uses a simpler authentication model than SSH Git, and is easier to set up.
 Many new users struggle with the tooling and configuration required to configure git-push over SSH, especially on Windows.
 HTTP Git uses Heroku API tokens for authentication, and Heroku Toolbelt takes care of setup and configuration so that you’re not prompted for your password on each push.
-See the Authentication section on Dev Center for details on how auth is managed.
+See the HTTP Git Authentication section on Dev Center for details on how auth is managed.

 GIT logo